 Admissions Requirements & Application Process

 Please assess your interest in the research of our Professors in the Psychology Department.
 Look over their websites to learn about their interests and read some of their publications so you are familiar with their research.
 A document that lists their interests is linked at the bottom of this page.
-Not all of our professors are accepting master’s students for fall, please review their research interests for the latest information (bios updated 4/5/18).
+Not all of our professors are accepting master’s students for fall, please review their research interests for the latest information.

 For the Fall 2019 application process to the Individualized Master’s Program, the following materials must all be received by the application deadline of May 15, 2019:

-- University of Oregon Graduate Application and Departmental Application is available here. *Important: When creating your online account, please be sure to select “Psychology – Masters” as the Major that you are applying to and “Master’s Degree” for the Degree Type.
+- University of Oregon Graduate Application and Departmental Application for Fall 2019, will become available in early April 2019. *Important: When creating your online account, please be sure to select “Psychology – Masters” as the Major that you are applying to and “Master’s Degree” for the Degree Type.
 Note: Please keep your login credentials (username and password in a safe place as you can continue to work on your application until your payment is made or the May 15th deadline passes.
 When you submit the application, a $70.00 non-refundable fee is collected by the Office of Admissions ($90.00 non-refundable fee for international applicants).
 Once submitted, you can return to your application to monitor the receipt of your letters of recommendation and official GRE scores.

 - Three letters of recommendation.
 The online application requests contact information for each reference (name, position, institution, email address, phone number).
 References will receive an email from us inviting them to fill out our online reference form and upload their letter of recommendation.
 After submitting your application, you can return to your application to view which letters have arrived and send remember emails to those not yet received.